siobhanmccarter/mushroom-analysis/README.md

 I used [this dataset](http://archive.ics.uci.edu/ml/datasets/Mushroom) from UCI's machine learning database.
 It has 22 attributes, all describing characteristics of each mushroom, and a target column labelling that mushroom as either poisonous or edible.

-In the end, I chose a linear SVM model, with
+I tested out 3 different classifier models (SVM, decision tree, and random forest).
+In the end, I chose a linear SVM model, which had a higher initial error.
+I did this because I wanted to test out how changes in the parameters and number of features would affect the accuracy of the model.
+It performed incredibly well after my tuning, with a training error of 0.0266 and a test error of 0.0286.

 ## Dependencies

+This project used the following:

+- Jupyter Notebook `v5.0.0`
+- Python `v3.6.1`
+- SKLearn `v0.18.1`
+- Pandas `v0.20.1`
+- Numpy `v1.12.1`
+- Matplotlib `v2.0.2`